kalleja/STA/README.md

         add & delete own quizzes.
 Need to figur out how to use graphql queeris in login, regis, add & delet quizzes.
 -   [ ] How to figure out function taht only specific user can add quizzes and decide how many time can same user particitape it.
 -   [ ] Add server timer to websocket-
+-   [ ] Figur out how the "sing up" mutation checks from validation that user credential are witin absolut parameters.